 23. We have been impressed by the work undertaken by the Alliance for Information Systems Skills (AISS) – a coalition of twenty or so NTOs, Trade Associations and professional bodies – to develop a clear framework which describes the skills and key competences required for different jobs, the ladder for career progression and the qualifications and training required.
 We believe that this work should be supported as a priority as the lack of such a framework undermines the effectiveness of many of the useful skills initiatives taken by others in the sector.
 We have commissioned a study which seeks to extend this framework to encompass services, telecommunications, electronics and other IT-related sectors.

-Issue: Does the curriculum for IT-related and electronic engineering courses adequately reflect employers’ needs?
+Issue: Does the content of IT-related and electronic engineering courses adequately reflect employers’ needs?
 How can this be done while at the same time preserving the objective of HE to provide students with a broader education?

 24. Practitioners working in the IT sector are well qualified.
 Over 70% of IT practitioners are qualified to NVQ level 3 or higher and nearly 40% are graduates.
 The number of students graduating from HE with IT-related degree level qualifications (including those with joint degrees) has increased by over 1,700 to around 10,000 between 1994/5 and 1997/8.